URJCMakerGroup/MakerWorkbench_Documentation/docs/Introduction.rst

 Mechatronic
 -----------
-Mechatronic is a Workbench for FreeCAD that allows the modification of parametric models that includes and facilitates assembly and composition.
+Mechatronic is a Workbench for FreeCAD that allows the modification of parametric models that includes and simplify the assembly and composition.
 It also provides a library of functions with which to generate new parametric models to be included in the Workbench.

 How it works